Welcome!

 Whereas

-all Orthodox churches are built to glorify God, most are
+all Orthodox churches are constructed to glorify God,

-Savior Jesus Christ and, when they are, the name chosen is an
+named after our Savior Jesus Christ and, when they are, the name

-attribute of Christ.
-The name of our parish, “Holy Wisdom,” is taken
+chosen is an attribute of Christ.
+The name of our parish, “Holy

 1 Corinthians 1:24, 30.